 Coach marks can contain images that relate to their content, such as demonstrations of gestures, the UI being used, or illustrations.

 Coach marks in a tour can be dependent on an action.
-Unless the tour is skipped, they will persist until the user takes the corresponding action, such as “open the Library panel.”
+Unless the tour is skipped, they will persist until the user takes the corresponding action.
+In this example, the coach mark would disappear once a user opens the panel.

 The coach mark indicator comes in standard (large) and quiet (small), with a light, dark, and blue variant for contrast in different situations.